Editorial evidence library

 Supplements for menopause, perimenopause & hormonal health

-Ten of the most-searched menopause supplements — magnesium, ashwagandha, vitamin D, black cohosh, DIM, and more — graded by editorial synthesis of primary sources (PubMed, NAMS, ACOG, NIH, FDA).
+The most-searched menopause supplements — magnesium, ashwagandha, vitamin D, black cohosh, DIM, and more — graded by editorial synthesis of primary sources (PubMed, NAMS, ACOG, NIH, FDA).
 Claims are framed as what studies suggest, never as guarantees.
 Read our methodology.

 How we grade evidence